github/docs/README.md

 ## License

-The GitHub product documentation in the assets, content, and data folders are licensed under a [CC-BY license](LICENSE).

-All other code in this repository is licensed under the [MIT license](LICENSE-CODE).

-When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).
+The documentation content in the assets, content, and data directories is licensed under a [CC-BY license](LICENSE).
+All other code within this repository is licensed under the [MIT license](LICENSE-CODE).
+When utilizing GitHub logos, kindly adhere to the [GitHub logo guidelines](https://github.com/logos).

-## Thanks :purple_heart:
+## Acknowledgments

+We extend our heartfelt thanks to all contributors and supporters who continuously strive to enhance GitHub documentation.
+Your contributions are invaluable, and you are an integral part of our vibrant community.

-Thanks for all your contributions and efforts towards improving the GitHub documentation.
-We thank you for being part of our :sparkles: community :sparkles:!
+:purple_heart: Thank you for being part of our community! :sparkles: